The scale of mislabeling errors

 The consequences of clinical labeling errors

-Specimen labeling errors has repercussions for both the patient and the institution providing care.
+Specimen labeling errors have repercussions for both the patient and the institution providing care.
 The two most important consequences of mislabeled specimens are the failure to provide proper and immediate care and the provision of inappropriate care.1 Not receiving the necessary treatment or receiving the wrong treatment can harm the patient, resulting in unnecessary morbidity and mortality.
 One study found that mislabeling errors in blood transfusions caused 40% to 50% of all transfusion-related morbidities.4 Patients may also suffer additional stress from receiving the wrong diagnosis or from having to wait a longer period of time to receive a diagnosis after undergoing repeat testing.
 Repeat testing, particularly tumor biopsies, expose the patient to unnecessary risks and complications; even blood draws can be uncomfortable and, when performed too frequently, can lead to anemia and worsen the patient’s condition.

 The financial cost of mislabeling for patients and the healthcare system as a whole can be extensive.
 The College of Pathologists evaluated the average cost of labeling errors at approximately $712 per specimen.
 By multiplying this cost by the number of mislabeled specimens, they estimate that it costs hospitals and other healthcare institutions $280,000 per million specimens, adding up to over $1 million dollars a year for some of the larger institutes.
 These costs are directly associated with redrawing of the specimen—including labor, consumables, and supply costs—reanalysis, additional nurse and physician costs, and prolonged hospital stays.3 The number and severity of the errors can also reflect poorly on the healthcare institution itself, damaging its reputation, and, over time, can erode overall confidence in the healthcare system.4

 Labeling errors in a non-clinical lab can prove to be costly in terms of time, money, and effort.
-However, labeling errors in the clinic can have much dire consequences.
+However, labeling errors in the clinic can have such dire consequences.
 When dealing with patient samples, the utmost care must be taken to ensure no errors are introduced in the analysis process, which can lead to misdiagnosis and the implementation of inappropriate treatment options.
-With many different ways labeling can go wrong, using the right label for the application becomes crucial.
+In many different ways, labeling can go wrong, using the right label for the application becomes crucial.
 Come back next week for the following blog in this series, for some of the commonly used solutions to address labeling challenges in the clinic.

 - Kahn SE.
 Specimen Mislabeling: A Significant and Costly Cause of Potentially Serious Medical Errors.
 Brønshøj, Denmark; 2005.